RahmaliaSafitri/RahmaliaSafitri/README.md

 <hr />
 <h4> This is my Github profile. </h4>
+<h6> A special Girl 😄 who has interested in Machine Learning and Deep Learning</h6>
 <h6> I have graduated in Bachelor of Statictics.
 I’m deeply interested in data analyzing and computer science. <h6>
 <hr />
 - 📫 How to reach me: <a href="https://linkedin.com/in/rahmalia-safitri-0b11441a4">LinkedIn</a>